slawekradzyminski/awesome-testing.com/_posts/2023-01-22-maximizing-your-employability-as-a-software-engineer-in-test.md

   methodologies, and testing tools and techniques.
 * Evaluate your soft skills: Assess your communication skills, problem-solving abilities, self-reliance, assertiveness and the ability to work well in a team
-* Do you have real examples of the things you’ve done in order to confirm the above?
+* Do you have real examples of the things you've done in order to confirm the above?
 DONE is the key word here.
-It’s not about the things you have CONSIDERED improving.
+It's not about the things you have CONSIDERED improving.

 2\.
 Seek feedback from peers, mentors, or former employers you trust.
 Obtain an unbiased opinion from individuals who